 Once I talked with my professor, he asked me what my plan was after graduation.
 I told him that I really liked Germany and would like to find a job here.

 Then he was like, “I wouldn’t say that it is impossible, but it is almost impossible.
 Why would any company want to employ you, but not just someone from Germany?”
 It was devastating.
 I was both angry and desperate.
 Why would my professor say that to me?
 Maybe he was just trying to make me face the reality.
 In my opinion, it was enough that he did not want to encourage me.
 But it was not necessary to discourage me like this!

-Are you currently looking for English speaking jobs in Germany?
+Are you currently looking for English-speaking jobs in Germany?
 What is your experience in searching for jobs in Germany?
-Leave a comment here to share your experience!
+Leave a comment and share your experience!

 Moving to Germany or new in Germany?
 Check out our Resources Page for all the help you need!